hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

 Notice that the background events are reduced meanwhile we try to keep most of the signal.
 # MC samples
 To make a plot with all the MC samples we will do a stack plot.
-We will merge the samples following the classification we introduce at the beginning, this is:
+We will merge the samples following the classification we introduced at the beginning, that is:
 ~~~
 mc_samples=list(processes)[1:]
 print(mc_samples)